 Utilize Meatless Mondays.
 No matter the day of the week, swapping one day’s meats for plant-based proteins can provide several benefits.
 Plant-based diets can promote heart health by lowering blood pressure and improving cholesterol.
 Simple plant-based protein substitutes include tofu, black beans, and chickpeas.

-Our nutrition and wellness team makes it easy for our residents to make healthier choices by incorporating a number of simple switches on menus.
-Learn more about our nutrition and wellness offerings!
+Our nutrition and wellness team makes it easy for our residents to make healthier choices by incorporating a number of simple switches on our menus.
+Discover how we support building community one meal at a time with our customized nutrition and wellness offerings.